mtyler68/defis/README.md

 # xefis
-xEFIS Experimental Electronic Flight Instrument System (pronounced zee' - fiz)
+Experimental Electronic Flight Instrument System (pronounced zee' - fiz)

 Passages below that begin with a date are helpful to track any claims I may make about this project before they materialize in order keep track of the currency of this work.